Glossary of Commonly Used Terms

 AGGRAVATION

-A term which means that the Department has found facts during its investigation or at the hearing which causes the Department to increase a penalty over the standard penalty imposed for a violation.
+A term indicating that the Department has discovered facts during its investigation or the administrative hearing that warrant increasing the penalty beyond the standard punishment for a violation.

 ALCOHOLIC BEVERAGE

-A beverage which contains one-half of one percent or more of alcohol by volume.
+The legal definition of an alcoholic beverage is any beverage that has one-half of one percent (.5%) or more of alcohol by volume.

 APPELLANT